Guidance on Landlord Legislation

 Private Residential Tenancy (PRT)

-All residential tenancies created after 1st December 2017 will be known as a Private Residential Tenancy, removing the existence of the previous Short Assured Tenancy.
-Any individuals taking on a tenancy as their main residence will now enter into a PRT between them and the Landlord.
-The new style of lease is designed to reduce the complicated paperwork involved in the previous SAT and to provide more safeguards for tenants and landlords alike.
+All residential tenancies where the property will be the tenants main residence, created after 1st December 2017, are known as a Private Residential Tenancy, (PRT) These supersede the Short Assured Tenancy (SAT) which are still valid for tenants where they lived in the property before the PRT’s began.
+The new style of lease is designed to reduce the complicated paperwork involved in the previous SAT and to provide more safeguards for tenants.

 Any property owner in Scotland seeking to let out their property must submit an application with Landlord Registration Scotland.
 Their property can be marketed whilst the application is pending and the registration requires to be renewed every 3 years for each owner.